e-Robotica/learning-paths/README.md

 # learning-paths
-Learning paths to ROS and robotic related subjects
+Learning paths to ROS and robotics related subjects